This page: full notes A* summary notes C/B summary notes

 Weakness: the double effect is unbiblical.
 Some theologians reject the double effect as unbiblical because God’s commandments are presented as absolute and not dependent on someone’s intention.
 For those theologians, the distinction between intended effects of actions and merely foreseen effects “beside” the intention has no morally relevant significance.
 It’s not that intention has no relevance in traditional Christian ethics.
 Most theologians accept that people are not immoral for consequences of their actions which they could not have foreseen which violate God’s commands.
 For example if you decide to drive your car at the time a drunk person happened to be out and you ran them over, that would not be considered your fault even through it was an effect of your action.
 However if you could foresee a bad consequence, the fact that it was a secondary effect beside the effect you did intend doesn’t justify it for theologians who take this view.

-Evaluation: Natural law is different to the Bible though.
+This criticism is unsuccessful because Natural law is different to the Bible.
 The Bible might be inflexible, but that is the divine law.
 The natural law in our nature is more flexible because it is in the form of very general precepts which require application and the telos of the natural law is glorifying God, which requires that it be our intention to glorify God – thus showing how intention is relevant.

 Possible exam questions for Natural law